Solar on Colorbond roofs in Perth: installation considerations

 - 25–30° (less common in modern suburban builds)

-At 15° pitch, solar panels face the sun at a sub-optimal angle for Perth's latitude (~32°S).
-The optimal tilt angle for Perth is 25–32°.
-The generation difference between a 15° and a 25° tilt on a north-facing roof is approximately 3–6% in annual output — meaningful but not dramatic.
-For most households, the loss of optimality isn't worth the cost of tilt frames.
+At 15° pitch, panels face the sun at a sub-optimal angle for Perth's latitude (about 32°S).
+The optimal fixed tilt for a north-facing Perth roof is around 30°.
+The difference in annual output between a 15° tilt and a 25° tilt on a north-facing roof works out to roughly 2%, real, but small enough that most households don't chase it.
+Our solar panel tilt guide runs the numbers for other pitches.

-Tilt frames on Colorbond: It is possible to install tilt frames on Colorbond to bring panels to a steeper angle.
-However, tilt frames significantly increase wind loading and may require structural engineering assessment for Perth's coastal wind conditions.
-Cost is also higher.
-Most Perth installers don't recommend tilt frames for residential Colorbond installations unless there's a specific structural or shading reason.
+Tilt frames on Colorbond: It's possible to fit tilt frames to bring panels to a steeper angle.
+They significantly increase wind loading, though, and may need structural engineering sign-off for Perth's coastal wind conditions.
+Cost is higher too.
+Most Perth installers don't recommend tilt frames for residential Colorbond jobs unless there's a specific structural or shading reason.
+Our guide to tilt frames covers when they're worth it and what they cost.

-Perth's coastal suburbs (Cottesloe, Fremantle, Trigg, Scarborough, Hillarys) have seagull activity that can leave droppings on panels.
-Droppings are mildly acidic and, if left for extended periods, can affect:
+Perth's coastal suburbs (Cottesloe, Fremantle, Trigg, Scarborough, Hillarys) get enough seagull activity that droppings on panels are a real, if minor, maintenance question.
+Droppings are mildly acidic and, left for extended periods, can affect:

 - Panel output (direct shading from the spot)